Escape from the Mindmaster: Gameplay

-The player's goal in the game is to solve the maze consisting of a series of hallways and rooms.
-The rooms either were empty, contained puzzle pegs, or had a bonus game that allowed the user to collect more points.
-Each level had its own individual bonus game.
+The player's goal is to solve a maze consisting of a series of hallways and rooms.
+The rooms either are empty, contain puzzle pegs, or have a bonus game that allows the user to collect more points.
+Each level has its own individual bonus game.

-To solve the maze, players had to collect keys called "puzzle pegs" that are designed as shapes to find their corresponding sockets.
+To solve the maze, players have to collect keys called "puzzle pegs" that are designed as shapes to find their corresponding sockets.
 Only one peg can be held on to one at a time.
 After placing all the pegs correctly, the player is able to go on to the next level through a now unlocked door.
-As the levels advanced, the pegs begin to appear more similar to confuse the player.
+As the levels advance, the pegs begin to appear more similar to confuse the player.
 The pegs are placed randomly each time the game is re-booted.
-There is a time limit in which to finish the maze by, although you are not penalized for exceeding the time, you do get bonus points for each second under the time.
+There is a time limit in which to finish the maze.
+Although players are not penalized for exceeding the time, they receive bonus points for each second under the time.

-This must be done all the while avoiding the Alien stalker which would be roaming the maze.
-If it gets too close to you, you would have to start again.
+This must be done all the while avoiding the Alien stalker which roams the maze.
+If it gets too close to the player character, the player has to start again.
 There are two parts to each maze, a safe part, and the part where the creature is, separated by doors.
-Regardless of which room the player is in, you can tell how close the creature is by the beeping he makes.
+The creature's proximity is indicated is by the beeping he makes.
 The louder and faster, the closer it is.
 In the more advanced mazes, there are also large squares that slide out of a wall into the adjacent wall which must be avoided in order for the player to progress.
-The third maze introduces one way doors, which disappear once you go through them, making you continue some other route.
+The third maze introduces one-way doors, which disappear once the player character goes through them.

-ESCAPE FROM THE MIND MASTER for Atari 2600 by Starpath was a 2D game played on 6 levels.
-The player had to avoid the Alien stalker while collecting pegs and placing them in the right parts of the maze corridors while solving the puzzle in each level of the maze.
-It had terrible graphics by today's standards but it was absolutely frightening to play 40 years ago if you had seen the movie ALIEN.
-The louder the noise became meant the Alien was that much closer but you could never tell from which direction it was coming or if it was right next to you in another adjacent corridor of the maze.
-When you cleared the final level, fireworks went off.